 Collagen creams

-You see various creams with collagen on the market.
+In the market you see various creams with collagen.
 Don't fall for it!
-Because you can stimulate collagen production, but you cannot introduce collagen directly into the skin from the outside.
-It is not at all possible to penetrate so deeply into the skin.
+Because you can stimulate the production of collagen, but you can't introduce collagen directly into the skin from the outside.
+It is not possible to penetrate so deeply into the skin.

-Collagen booster
+Collagen supplements

 Collagen against wrinkles

-Our tip is actually: do as little as possible, but clean your skin every day in a very mild way, stimulate the skin naturally with a serum to help tackle problems and finish with a thin layer of cream, which can protect the skin against free radicals from outside: air pollution, bacteria and weather influences.
+Our tip is actually: do as little as possible, but clean your skin every day in a very mild way, stimulate the skin in a natural way with a serum to help tackle problems and finish with a thin layer of cream, which can protect the skin against free radicals from outside: air pollution, bacteria and weather influences.
 Less is more!